Why does Bubbly Maths Exist?

 Our mission is to make maths fun for every child on Earth.
 Our method is to take children through and beyond fun, leading to deeper understanding and engagement in the infinite puzzles that are mathematics.

-We make mathematics FUN shows and workshops for primary aged children from 3 to 11 in schools and at home.
+Our vehicle is maths shows and workshops using soap bubbles and balloons, for primary aged children from 3 to 11 in schools and at home.
 We call it Edutainment :o)

-Experience making mathematics fun for yourself when one of our mathematical clowns visits your school!
+Experience making mathematics beyond fun for yourselves when one of our mathematical clowns visits your school!
 Contact Bubbly Maths now :0)

 15th March 2014

 Bubbly Maths and the Pyraloons were invited to attempt a Guinness World Record for Mathematics, at the Cambridge Science Festival